-An offer in compromise is a debt relief program offered by the IRS and many state government agencies.
+An offer in compromise is a back tax assistance program offered by the IRS and many state government agencies.
 It aids those who owe a large amount in taxes and are unable to pay the full amount.
-If you are struggling under the weight of your tax debt and do not have the ability to pay it, you can submit an offer in compromise to the IRS.
+If you are struggling under the weight of your back taxes and do not have the ability to pay it, you can submit an offer in compromise to the IRS.
 This offer is the amount you are able to pay and, if accepted, will be treated by the government as payment in full.

 You can find additional information and make sure you qualify for this option with the IRS’s Offer in Compromise Pre-Qualifier tool.

 The acceptance rate of offers in compromise submitted to the IRS is low, although the rate has been rising steadily over the past few years.
 In the early and mid-2000s, the acceptance rate was between 17 and 26 percent.
 However, from 2009 to 2013, the acceptance rate rose sharply, increasing by nearly 95 percent.
 In 2014, the IRS accepted 40 percent of the 68,000 offers it received.
 According to statistics in the IRS Data Book for 2017, the IRS received 62,000 offers in compromise and accepted 25,000 that year; approximately 42 percent.

 Most taxpayers who submit offers in compromise have at least several thousand dollars in owed back taxes.
 The dollar value of the average accepted offer in compromise in 2014 was $6,643.
 In 2017, the average dollar value rose to $10,234.48.
 This amount represents less than the actual amount of tax owed, so consider that if you are thinking about submitting an offer in compromise.
 The offer you submit must be close to what the IRS expects it could collect from you in a reasonable amount of time.
 The IRS will likely reject an offer that is too low.